apache/superset/CONTRIBUTING.md

 # for python
 tox -e pylint

+Alternatively, you can use pre-commit (mentioned above) for python linting

+The Python code is auto-formatted using [Black](https://github.com/python/black) which is configured as a pre-commit hook.
+There are also numerous [editor integrations](https://black.readthedocs.io/en/stable/editor_integration.html)

 # for frontend
 cd superset-frontend
 npm ci
 npm run lint
 ```

-The Python code is auto-formatted using [Black](https://github.com/python/black) which
-is configured as a pre-commit hook.
-There are also numerous [editor integrations](https://black.readthedocs.io/en/stable/editor_integration.html).

 ## Conventions